TorXakis/TorXakis/test/sqatt/README.md

 We will illustrate the process of adding new development-acceptance tests by using an example.
-Suppose we want to create a new test, named `MyTest`, to test a new TorXakis model that is stored in `exampls/MyTest/MyTestModel.txs`.
+Suppose we want to create a new test, named `MyTest`, to test a new TorXakis model that is stored in `examps/MyTest/MyTestModel.txs`.
 This model will be used to test a toy SUT whose source code is located in `examps/MyTest/MySUT.java`.
 Finally assume the commands to be input to TorXakis during the tests are in `test/examps/MyTest/MyTestCmds.txscmd`.
-Note that these file do not exist in the code-base, and are used as illustration only.
+Note that these files do not exist in the code-base, and are used as illustration only.

 To define a new development-acceptance test that uses these files, start by creating a file in the `src/Examples` folder named `MyTest.hs`.
 Make sure that